charushj/Voting/README.md

 - 👋 Hi, I’m @charushj
 - 👀 I’m interested in ...cyber security awareness and ethical hacking
-- 🌱 I’m currently learning ...introduction to ethical  hacking
+- 🌱 I’m currently learning ethical  hacking
 - 💞️ I’m looking to collaborate on ...cyber awareness cyber security issues , python , java
 - 📫 How to reach me ...my linked in account is https://www.linkedin.com/in/charush-jain-128289216